ClaireDons/linear_response_functions/README.md

 ## Usage
 ### Running the project

-To run the project, you should only need to edit the `calculate_lrf.py` file.
+To calculate the LRFs you run the `calculate_lrf.py` file.
 Change the paths at the top to correspond to yours and change the `EXPERIMENT` variable to the amount of addition basal melt for that simulation.
 The inputs required are:

 * `PATH` to input data directory with plot files
 * `MASK_PATH` to directory with Antarctica region masks